todogroup/glossary/content/en/_index.md

 ---
-title: "Cloud Native Glossary"
+title: "OSPO Glossary"
 status: Completed
 ---

-# Cloud Native Glossary
+# OSPO Glossary

 The Cloud Native Glossary aims to make the cloud native space — which is notorious for its complexity — simpler for people by making it easier to understand, not only for technologists but also for people on the business side.